-In respect of Begnagh Bog, jobs included in the above study would have included those to facilitate extraction of peat at this site, and associated processing and transfer to the relevant power station.
+In respect of Derryshannoge Bog, jobs would have included those to facilitate fuel peat production.

-As the primary employer in many Midland counties, Bord na Móna played a central role in building communities through several initiatives, including Education bursaries, support of local sporting clubs, the provision of community gain funds, charity programmes and the provision and building of amenity areas."
+As the primary employer in many Midland counties, Bord na Móna played a central role in building communities through several initiatives, including Education bursaries, support of local sporting clubs, the provision of community gain funds, charity programmes and the provision and building of amenity areas.

 These job numbers have now declined with the cessation of peat extraction at this bog.
-It is anticipated that the Scheme (PCAS) will provide some employment for a team of workers at this site for a period of time (> 1 year).
+It is anticipated that the scheme (PCAS) will provide some employment for a team of workers at this site for a period of time (> 1 year).